rhzx3519/rhzx3519.github.io/docs/_posts/2022-11-29-grpc-get-starting.markdown

 ---
 layout: post
-title:  "grpc get starting"
+title:  "gRPC get starting"
 date:   2022-11-29 15:22:27 +0800
 categories: DevOps
 tags: go grpc tutorial
 ---
-# grpc get starting

 ## Abstract
-This article exhibited a demon of grpc project which mainly demonstrate how to get started grpc and integrate to a typical go project.
+This article exhibited a demon of grpc project which mainly demonstrate how to get started grpc and integrate it into a typical go project.

 ## Project structure
 ```shell